gramener/gramex-guide/release/old/README.md

 - [g1](https://www.npmjs.com/package/g1) is the new Gramex interaction library.
-It is bundled with Gramex and currently features URL manipulation, templating and a few utilities.
+It is bundled with Gramex and currently features URL manipulation, templates and a few utilities.
 - [Leaflet](http://leafletjs.com/),
   [topojson](https://github.com/topojson/topojson),
   [shepherd](http://github.hubspot.com/shepherd/docs/welcome/) and